atick-faisal/label-studio/docs/source/guide/export.md

 3. Using the `id` from the created snapshot as the export primary key, or `export_pk`, make a GET request to [download the export file](/api#operation/api_projects_exports_download_read).

-## Export formats supported by Label Studio
+## Export formats supported by Annotation Hub

-Label Studio supports many common and standard formats for exporting completed labeling tasks.
+Annotation Hub supports many common and standard formats for exporting completed labeling tasks.
 If you don't see a format that works for you, you can contribute one.
-For more information, see the [GitHub repository for the Label Studio Converter tool](https://github.com/HumanSignal/label-studio-converter).
+For more information, see the [GitHub repository for the Annotation Hub Converter tool](https://github.com/HumanSignal/label-studio-converter).

 ### ASR_MANIFEST